-Harris, Rothenberg International Inc., dba Humana EAP and Work-life Services, and its subsidiary, provide a full range of EAP services to client organizations, their employees and beneficiaries.
+Harris, Rothenberg International Inc., doing business as Humana EAP and Work-life Services, and its subsidiary, provide a full range of EAP services to client organizations, their employees and beneficiaries.

-Participation in Humana Behavioral Health's EAP and Work-Life Services network requires an executed HBH Provider Participation Agreement, along with the EAP Provisions Attachment.
+Participation in Humana Behavioral Health's EAP and Work-life Services network requires an executed HBH Provider Participation Agreement, along with the EAP Provisions Attachment.
 Specific EAP requirements for case management are outlined in the EAP Provisions Attachment.